VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 - Based on the ECharts 5.3.3.
 - Supports Light and Dark mode synchronized with Grafana Theme.
 - Supports SVG and Canvas renderer.

+## Feedback

+We love to hear from users, developers, and the whole community interested in this plugin.
+These are various ways to get in touch with us:

+- Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-echarts-panel/issues/new/choose).
+- Star the repository to show your support.

+## License

+- Apache License Version 2.0, see [LICENSE](https://github.com/volkovlabs/volkovlabs-echarts-panel/blob/main/LICENSE).